 Do you have any recommendations for a good rucksack for training?
 I am not sure if I should be using an ALICE pack, frame or no frame, hip strap, chest strap, etc. I hope you can share insight into what pack or features I should be looking for to train effectively.

-When it comes to rucksacks, there are many options to prepare for Army, Ranger, Special Forces, SEAL, USMC, and other schools that require rucking as part of their training.
-The All-Purpose Lightweight Individual Carrying Equipment (ALICE) pack is primarily used in training programs of the USMC and some National Guard units.
-It is a pretty basic model that is useful, but not one of the most comfortable to choose from.
-You can easily find inexpensive surplus ALICE packs on eBay for relatively nothing with and without the frame.
+When it comes to rucksacks, there are many options to prepare for Army, Ranger, special forces, SEAL, the U.S. Marine Corps and other schools that require rucking as part of their training.
+The all-purpose lightweight individual carrying equipment (ALICE) pack is primarily used in training programs for the USMC and some National Guard units.
+It is a pretty basic model that is useful but not one of the most comfortable from which to choose.
+You can find inexpensive surplus ALICE packs on eBay for relatively nothing with and without the frame.

-Depending on what service you are training for, you may see a few of these during your training pipeline.
-A final option is to get a weight vest at 40-50lbs and train with it to get used to rucking and walking with the added weight.
+Depending on the service for which you are training, you may see a few of these during your training pipeline.
+A final option is to get a 40- to 50-pound weight vest and train with it to get used to rucking and walking with the added weight.

-Personally, I am not a fan of the frame, but definitely prefer the waist and chest straps for stability.
-All the models are reasonably priced for what you are getting.
-I like the weight vest option for training but you will need to learn how to make your ruck fit you better by practicing your rucking.
-If you are going to spend several hours with 50+ lbs on your back, you need to get to know your pack.
+Personally, I am not a fan of the frame but prefer the waist and chest straps for stability.
+All of the models are reasonably priced for what you are getting.
+I like the weight-vest option for training, but you will need to learn how to make your ruck fit you better by practicing your rucking.
+If you are going to spend several hours with 50-plus pounds on your back, you need to get to know your pack.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?